This example demonstrates using a neural network to detect cancer from mass spectrometry data on protein profiles.

 Now the network is ready to be trained.
 The samples are automatically divided into training, validation and test sets.
 The training set is used to teach the network.
 Training continues as long as the network continues improving on the validation set.
 The test set provides a completely independent measure of network accuracy.

-The NN Training Tool shows the network being trained and the algorithms used to train it.
+The Neural Network Training Tool shows the network being trained and the algorithms used to train it.
 It also displays the training state during training and the criteria which stopped training will be highlighted in green.

 The buttons at the bottom open useful plots which can be opened during and after training.
 Links next to the algorithm names and plot buttons open documentation on those subjects.